top of page

 Wales: Snowdonia, Brecon Beacons, and Discreet Camping

-Wales is home to some of the most stunning landscapes in the UK, with vast mountains, valleys, and rugged terrain perfect for wild camping.
+Wales is home to some of the most stunning landscapes in the UK, featuring vast mountains, valleys, and rugged terrain that are perfect for wild camping.
 While wild camping is technically prohibited in national parks, there are still plenty of opportunities for discreet camping.

 • Snowdonia National Park: With its jagged peaks and tranquil valleys, Snowdonia is a popular wild camping destination.
-While camping is not officially allowed in most parts of the park, remote spots away from the main hiking routes are possible, particularly in areas like Glyderau and Cadair Idris.
+While camping is not officially permitted in most parts of the park, remote spots away from the main hiking routes are possible, particularly in areas such as Glyderau and Cadair Idris.
 Be sure to camp discreetly, pitch your tent late in the day, and pack out all waste to preserve the park's natural beauty.

 • Brecon Beacons National Park: Similar to Snowdonia, wild camping in the Brecon Beacons is not officially permitted but can be done discreetly in some remote areas.
 The Black Mountains and Fforest Fawr offer stunning views and a sense of isolation.
 Always remember to camp out of sight, avoid open moorland, and respect the local environment.